7 Ways to Catch Fall Fever on the Cape and Islands

 And when you’re happily exhausted from the jam-packed itinerary we just provided, relax with a picnic on the beach and enjoy the fiery foliage.
 Summer is over, but the Cape and Islands are just getting started.

 For more information on Cape Cod, visit CapeCodChamber.org.
 For more information on Martha’s Vineyard, visit MVY.com.
 For more information on Nantucket Island, visit NantucketChamber.org.
-This post is funded in part by the Massachusetts Office of Travel & Tourism.This post is a sponsored collaboration between Cape Cod Chamber of Commerce, Martha's Vineyard Chamber of Commerce, Nantucket Island Chamber of Commerce and Massachusetts Office of Travel and Tourism and Boston magazine's advertising department.
+This post is funded in part by the Massachusetts Office of Travel & Tourism.This is a paid partnership between Cape Cod Chamber of Commerce, Martha's Vineyard Chamber of Commerce, Nantucket Island Chamber of Commerce and Massachusetts Office of Travel and Tourism and Boston Magazine's City/Studio